deepfake AI (deep fake)

-Deep fake (also spelled deepfake) is a type of artificial intelligence used to create convincing images, audio and video hoaxes.
-The term, which describes both the technology and the resulting bogus content, is a portmanteau of deep learning and fake.
+Deepfake AI is a type of artificial intelligence used to create convincing images, audio and video hoaxes.
+The term describes both the technology and the resulting bogus content, and is a portmanteau of deep learning and fake.

 This article is part of